gta-chaos-mod/ChaosModV/README.md

 }

-// Any of these functions can be omitted and either replaced with a `nullptr` or completely left out (default parameter values) in the `RegisterEffect` declaration static RegisterEffect registerEffect(OnStart, OnStop, OnTick, EffectInfo
+// clang-format off
+REGISTER_EFFECT(OnStart, OnStop, OnTick, EffectInfo
 	{
 		// These are always required, you may have to add more designators depending on your effect .Name = "Generic Effect",